 Sometimes foster children are placed in new homes in the middle of the night and the foster family isn’t prepared with basic items such as a crib or bed, sheets, clothes, shoes, etc. Other times they may need something different, like a friend, a meal, babysitting help for a few hours, a grocery run, someone to offer an extra hand for an afternoon, or a trained respite provider so they can take an evening away to recharge.

-If you would like to sign up, or find out more information, please click the buttons below.
+If you would like to sign up, or find out more information, please click the button below.

 Discovery Community Garden